Bromus diandrus: Description

-Invasive species
+As an Invasive species

 Ripgut brome can substantially reduce yields when it invades wheat fields.
 It has naturalized in some areas and is considered a troublesome noxious weed in others.
 Bromus diandrous is an invasive species in California native habitats.

 This bromegrass is a troublesome weed in cereal crops and natural pasture lands.
 The life cycle of B. diandrous helps it to grow in wheat fields in which it can grow for most of the season without being noticed.
 Once the grass starts flowering, the open panicle seed head shows the infestation.
 The damage to wheat crop is through both strong competition, lowering yield, and seed contamination, lowering quality.

 Ripgut brome is also troublesome in rangeland if it establishes in high numbers.
 The grass is of low nutritional value to livestock.
 Brome seeds can also mix with sheep wool and lower its value.
 Moreover, sharp awns of ripe seeds can penetrate sheep's skin into the flesh causing pain and lowering carcass value.
 If ingested, the strong awns can cause injury to sheep's mouth and even intestine, hence the name "rip gut".